sagemath/trac_to_gh/Issue 3040.md

 # Issue 3040: [with patch; needs review] make it so magma(A) works for matrices over cyclotomic number fields

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3040

 Original creator: was